venicegeo/pz-docs/documents/userguide/1-introduction.md

 # Introduction

 Welcome to the Piazza User Guide.
 It contains descriptions of Piazza’s main features and many pieces of example code showing how to use those features.
 This document is aimed at Piazza *users* — developers looking to build services and applications that use Piazza.
-(In contrast, the [Developer’s Guide](https://pz-docs.int.dev.east.paas.geointservices.io/devguide/index.html) is aimed at Piazza *developers* — those wishing to work on the Piazza codebase itself.)
+(In contrast, the <a target="_blank" href="/devguide/index.html">Developer’s Guide</a> is aimed at Piazza *developers* — those wishing to work on the Piazza codebase itself.)

 ## Piazza In Brief